 At a Glance

 Current office hours are from 8:00 a.m. to 4:30 p.m.
-Monday-Friday.
+Monday-Saturday.
 The office is closed from noon to 1:00 pm. for lunch.
 The office is closed for most national holidays.

 Directions: The Cowlitz Valley Ranger Station is located on the south side of US Highway 12 in Randle.
 It’s not hard to miss.